DeniseHck/soil-moisture-reflectance-spectroscopy/README.md

 The dataset includes laboratory spectra for 28 European soil samples at varying moisture levels, alongside physical properties (OC, Clay, Silt, Sand content).

 > [!IMPORTANT]
 > **Reproducibility Note:** The dataset is provided in a fixed index order.
 Validation metrics (e.g., K-Fold $R^2$) may vary slightly with different data partitioning due to the small sample size ($n=28$).
-To replicate the specific results in the paper, ensure you use the fixed random seeds provided in the `soil_model.ipynb`.
+To replicate the specific results in the paper, ensure you use the fixed random seeds provided in the `Soil_moisture_reflectance.ipynb`.

 ## Repository Structure
 - `Data/`: Contains the spectral and attribute CSV files.